Barcelona was one of my first ever solo destinations, right behind Lisbon, and to say I was a little nervous is a huge understatement.

 Barri Gotic Neighborhood

 Barri Gotic is typically every tourist’s first choice when choosing where to stay in Barcelona for solo travellers.
 It’s one of the most famous neighbourhoods in the city, and it’s filled with old and historic buildings, narrow streets, and charming squares.
-It’s a great place to get lost in and explore on your own.
+It’s a great place to get lost and explore on your own.

 The neighbourhood is full of history, with many important landmarks such as the Barcelona Cathedral and Plaça de Sant Jaume.
 The Gothic Quarter is also where a lot of walking tours and other guides start their journey, making it easy to meet up with other travellers.